JennyYu2/jennyyu2.github.io/README.md

 # Hi, I’m Jenny (˶ᵔ ᵕ ᵔ˶)
-𐙚 Welcome to my portfolio!
+Welcome to my portfolio!
 This is a collection of projects that showcase my skills and interests.
 <br>
 I’m a passionate full-stack developer who specializes in **web development** and building **responsive, interactive websites**.
 I'm skilled in **JavaScript, Node.js, Python, Java, C, SQL, HTML, and CSS**.